Health, Wellness and Recreation

 Sloan Facilities

 Are you looking for a quiet place to meditate, pray, or just rest?
 There are three designated spaces at Sloan.
-These rooms accomodate multiple users, so we ask that you enter quietly and remove your shoes.
+These rooms accommodate multiple users, so we ask that you enter quietly and remove your shoes.

 Access: The Student Life Office can grant keycard access to any of these rooms by request.
 Please stop in or send a message to slquestions@mit.edu, indicating your full name, your MIT ID number, and the room(s) you wish to have access to.